webdados/Shop-as-Client/readme.txt

 * Search customer by email address (on the users’ table and optionally also previous orders) and automatically fill in the checkout details;
 * Fake payment gateway that allows administrators and shop managers to finalize the order and ask for the order payment by sending the customer a payment link via email;
-* Autocomplete feature while typing the customer email, first name, last name, company or phone number
+* Autocomplete feature while typing the customer email, first name, last name, company, or phone number
+* Allow changing product price on the cart, for example, to offer a special deal on the current order
 * Show handler and allow filtering by handler on the admin orders list
 * [Developer filter](https://gist.github.com/webdados/de05d48a99063ac25f6462b1dedba2ee) to add custom fields to the automatically filled checkout details;
 * [User Switching](https://wordpress.org/plugins/user-switching/) integration to benefit the fact the customer is logged in and still use our plugin functionalities, like the payment request gateway and seller tracking.